 Robins & Morton’s Building Forward® approach promotes innovation and that is well illustrated in how we seek out emerging technologies to benefit our clients.
 We use tools that will improve the efficiency of our project delivery, reduce errors, increase the accuracy of our estimates, and enhance visualizations.
 But most importantly, we use technology that makes sense and clearly adds value to your project.
 From preconstruction to closeout, we utilize technology to support communication, project management, quality and safety, seamlessly transitioning between each phase.

 Robins & Morton is committed to providing a safe and healthy work environment for all who are touched by our business.

 By focusing on human behavior and the workplace factors that influence those behaviors, our Human Performance-based operating philosophy goes beyond traditional approaches to safety management.
 We know that, even with training and established procedures to guide our work, people make errors.
-Understanding Human Performance helps us recognize ways that the work environment drives behaviors, and to better understand what leads people to do what they do and why.
-Through continuously learning from each other and our workplace, we can reduce the likelihood and potential severity of workplace incidents by identifying situations that can contribute to human error.
-This approach engages everyone in reducing at-risk behaviors, creating a stronger and more sustainable safety culture.
+Human Performance helps us understand how our operating system influences behaviors, and to better understand what leads our team members to do what they do and why.
+Through continuously learning from each other and from our operating system, we can reduce the frequency and potential severity of workplace incidents by identifying factors that contribute to human error.
+This approach engages everyone in error reduction techniques, creating a stronger and more sustainable safety culture.

-A range of safety management tools reinforce our safety culture and support our Human Performance Operating philosophy, including:
+Learn more about several of our safety management tools and our Human Performance Operating Philosophy below.

 The rigor of our quality management program is proven to reduce re-work—saving time and money—and to produce a superior product.
 Although we have stringent quality standards that we apply to each project based on decades of experience, we recognize that every project needs customized planning to achieve the ideal finished product.